Do I still need IT security software?

-Cyber-attacks continue to rise, and the GDPR legislation now in force puts the onus of protecting data firmly on the companies holding it.
-So if you run a small business, it should be a priority to make sure your systems are as safe as they can be.
+Cyber-attacks continue to rise with no signs of abating, and the GDPR legislation now in force puts the onus of protecting data firmly on the companies holding it.
+So if you run a small business, it should be a priority to make sure your IT systems are as safe as they can be with full IT support.

 So what security software do you need?
 It’s a good idea to think of it in terms of layers.

 Minimum IT Software Protection